AmiGandhi/webapp/README.md

 3. All bills can be created under a single user account and the user account itself can be created via API call made outside of JMeter.

 ## User Stories
-All API request/response payloads should be in JSON.
+1. All API request/response payloads should be in JSON.
-No UI should be implemented for the application.
+2. No UI should be implemented for the application.
-As a user, I expect all APIs call to return with proper HTTP status code.
+3. As a user, I expect all APIs call to return with proper HTTP status code.
-As a user, I expect the code quality of the application is maintained to highest standards using unit and/or integration tests.
+4. As a user, I expect the code quality of the application is maintained to highest standards using unit and/or integration tests.
-Your web application must only support Token-Based authentication and not Session Authentication.
+5. Your web application must only support Token-Based authentication and not Session Authentication.
-As a user, I must provide basic authentication token when making a API call to protected endpoint.
+6. As a user, I must provide basic authentication token when making a API call to protected endpoint.

 #### Create a new user
-1. As a user, I want to create an account by providing following information.
-    Email Address
-    Password
-    First Name
-    Last Name
-    account_created field for the user should be set to current time when user creation is successful.
+1. As a user, I want to create an account by providing information - Email Address, Password, First Name, Last Name and account_created field for the user should be set to current time when user creation is successful.
 2. User should not be able to set values for account_created and account_updated.
 Any value provided for these fields must be ignored.
 3. Password field should never be returned in the response payload.
 4. As a user, I expect to use my email address as my username.